10 Creative Ideas for Your Office Thanksgiving Celebration

 Look no further if you’re looking for fun office Thanksgiving activities.
 Thanksgiving-related games can be a great way to bring the holiday spirit into your office’s Thanksgiving celebration.
 Hold a tournament in a wide area and get team members involved in:

 • Pumpkin bowling.
-Use pumpkins that are as round as you can find (or pick up some plastic options at the Dollar Store), and set up rolls of paper towels or water bottles as your pins.
+Use pumpkins that are as round as you can find (or pick up some plastic options), and set up rolls of paper towels or water bottles as your pins.

-• Thanksgiving BINGO!
+• Thanksgiving bingo!
 Print cards for all participants, plus some extra you can cut up, so you have items to draw.
-You can play the traditional line BINGO!
-Or you can get creative and have players build a “T” for Thanksgiving or even a “G.”
+You can play the traditional line, BINGO, or get creative and have players build a “T” for Thanksgiving.

 • Online scavenger hunt.
 Create a scavenger hunt for team members to work on.
 These may be items that are on your intranet site that are specific to your company, historical facts about Thanksgiving, or things traditionally associated with Thanksgiving.